pcwii/mesh-skill/README.md

 - [Websockets](https://pypi.org/project/websockets/)

 ## Warnings!!
-- It is not recomended to use a public MQTT broker at this time as this could expose your commands to other Mycroft Units, or other devices subscribing to your topic.
+- It is not recommended to use a public MQTT broker at this time as this could expose your commands to other Mycroft Units, or other devices subscribing to your topic.
+    * Ensure you use a unique <base_topic> for your group (mesh) of mycroft units.
+    * You may segment your groups (meshes) by using different <base_topic> for each group (mesh).
 ## Todo
 - Connect subscribed "commands" to message bus (20191231)
 - Investigate enabling remote mycroft to reply to messages (20191231)
     * ```[{"source":"basement"},{"message":"is dinner ready yet"},{"reply": True}]```
-- Provide a customization for Topic Names to increase security.(20191231)
+- ~~Provide a customization for Topic Names to increase security.(20191231)~~
 - Add prompting on remote receiving device before playing messages.(20191231)
     * Not sure this has value if room is unoccupied.
 - Add prompting on remote receiving device before executing commands messages.(20191231)